blinry/blinry.org/content/quotes/index.md

 > Everyone in life has a purpose, even if it's to serve as a bad example.
 > --- *Carroll Bryant*

+> Life isn't about waiting for the rain to pass, it's about learnong how to dance in the rain.
+> --- *Vivian Greene*